ABOUT AMANDA

 S E D O N A , A R I Z O N A

-However, while in grad school for acting, I started struggling with performance anxiety.
+However, while in grad school for acting figuring this out, I started struggling with performance anxiety.
 I kept thinking that if I received more and more acting training, my confidence would go up and my nerves would calm down.
 Alas...

 Post grad school, I was performing in plays, commercials and films.
 During the run of one particular new play, things became very uncomfortable for me.
 At first glance, everything was great!
 The show opened - I had a comedic part that was a fantastic fit for me, wonderful audience response and terrific reviews.